-In analyzing local assessments, stakeholder surveys, and school site data chats, it became more prevalent in 2020-21 that student and family engagement was an important component in learning.
-Engaged students were more likely to achieve academically and attend class regularly.
-The District's Annual Survey was used to gauge staff, students, and community to assess academic support, student support, school leadership, family involvement, communication, safety and behavior, and remote learning.
+In analyzing local assessments, stakeholder surveys, and school site data chats, it became more evident in 2020-2021 that student and family engagement was an important component in learning.
+Research shows engaged students are more likely to achieve academically and attend class regularly.
+Staff, students, and the community participated in the District's Annual Survey to report satisfaction levels regarding academic support, student support, school leadership, family involvement, communication, safety and behavior, and remote learning.
 The data available informs the LCAP.
 Unduplicated student groups have been impacted as they experienced unique barriers.
-For this group of students, it is recommended that the District continues to coordinate services through Student Support Services (SSS), maintain Foster Youth (FY) counselor, keep the Chino Valley Learning Academy (CVLA); support the Family Engagement Center and the HOPE

-Center; provide the mental health services and programs; offer bilingual translation services; hold community forums and maintain Multi-Tiered System of Support-Behavior.
+For this group of students, it is recommended that the District continues to coordinate services through Student Support Services (SSS), maintain Foster Youth (FY) counselor, keep the Chino Valley Learning Academy (CVLA); support the Family Engagement Center and the HOPE Center; provide the mental health services and programs; offer bilingual translation services; hold community forums and maintain Multi- Tiered System of Support-Behavior.